ksseverson57/campy/README.md

 serialPort: "<port>" # e.g. "COM3" or "/dev/ttyACM0"
 ```
 4. Open and upload "trigger.ino" file (in campy/trigger folder) to your board.
 Make sure serial monitor is closed while using pyserial connection.
-5. Campy will synchronously trigger the cameras once acquisition begins.
+5. Campy will synchronously trigger the cameras once acquisition has initialized.

 ### Start Recording:
 ```